 This time we did utilize the kitchen island from the corner kitchen layout.
 Two high chairs make it a cute little dining area, and with the open kitchen, it is the perfect hangout spot for everything from a small gathering to catching a cup of coffee at the counter while you answer some emails.

-There is no TV in this space, but the furniture all faces the center of the great room, with beautiful natural light and a serene little living space.
-Maybe the tenant watches Netflix on their laptop, or they just enjoy books and music more—either way, this space sure seems homey to us!
+There is no TV in this space, but the double duty furniture all faces the center of the great room, with beautiful natural light and a serene little bed area.
+Maybe the tenant watches Netflix on their laptop, or they just enjoy books and music more—either way, this single room space sure seems homey to us!

 Our third space design is also in The Galtier Towers in St. Paul but in the Rock studio floorplan.
 This space is actually smaller, at just 439 sq. ft, but has still been able to have both a sofa and bed in the small area.

-The Rock studio floorplan is one that is a very common layout.
+The Rock studio floorplan is one that is a very common layout for small spaces.
 You may have lived in one growing up or seen friends or family in something very similar.
-You walk in and have a bathroom to one side, a closet to the other, a small little galley kitchen and the great room.
+You walk in and have a bathroom to one side, a closet to the other, a small little galley kitchen, and the great room.
 This small apartment is very lucky in that it has an actual dining room area, plus a separate coat and walk-in closet/pantry.

 In our second layout, the tenant didn’t want to sacrifice a full-size couch and dining table, so we got a little creative.
-By putting a queen or double bed in the “dining room” space, we are able to create a pseudo bedroom in that little nook.
-That makes it the perfect place to hang a tall curtain or room divider to make a bedroom—how perfect!
+By putting a queen or double bed in the “dining room” space, we are able to create a pseudo bedroom in that little cozy bedroom nook.
+That makes it the perfect place to hang a tall curtain or room divider to make a bedroom and save space —how perfect!

-The living room includes a full couch and full 50 inch TV, plus a rug, plants, and a floor lamp.
-We can then put a round dining table in the corner by the window, and after all is said and done, this apartment is indeed getting more bang for its buck with the illusion of entirely separate rooms.
+The living room includes a full couch and full 50 inch TV space, plus a rug, plants, and a floor lamp.
+We can then put a round table in the corner by the window, and after all is said and done, this apartment is indeed getting more bang for its buck with the illusion of entirely different zones.